fuse-open/sublime-plugin/README.md

 How to install on Mac OS X
 =================
+Fuse will install the plugin on demand, so the steps below are in normal circumstances not neccessary.

 Go to ~/Library/Application Support.
 Find the "Sublime Text 3" folder, and go into "Packages".
 Clone repo into this folder, and RENAME the folder to "Fuse", and restart sublime if it's already open.